jopemachine-arvis/arvish/readme.md

 ##### data

 Recommended location for non-volatile data.
-Just use `alfy.data` which uses this path.
+Just use `arvish.data` which uses this path.

 ##### cache

 Recommended location for volatile data.
-Just use `alfy.cache` which uses this path.
+Just use `arvish.cache` which uses this path.